 Watching your young child suffer with fever is hard -- and sometimes scary.
 Just remember that children's fevers are extremely common.
 Fever is the body's natural defense against infection.
 The body is raising its temperature to kill off the germs.
-In most cases, fevers are harmless and go away on their own.
+In most cases, fevers are harmless and go away on their own within 72 hours.

 Here are a few facts to put your mind at ease, followed by tips on how to help your feverish child.